 Have you ever tried making your own hand pies?
 These lemon blueberry marscapone hand pies were so fun to make!
 As a kid, I remember buying those individual fruit hand pies from Hostess and loving them, but I was never a fan of the pie filling they used on the inside.
 I wanted to create a fresher option, capitalizing on fresh berries while we’re in berry season.
 I decided to also use a star cookie cutter for these so you’d have THE perfect dessert for your upcoming 4th of July party!
 My star cookie cutter I use at Christmas time wasn’t quite big enough, so I picked up this Wilton Set of 6 Nesting Star Cutters an Amazon for under $5.00!!
 This set had the star shape I was looking for and had large options, perfect for hand pies.

 With all of my pie crusts, I always have a gluten-free option.
 That’s why I love using Cup4Cup’s Gluten-free flour blend.
 You’ve heard me say it before, but this is the best one-to-one gluten-free flour blend I’ve found for baking.
-These lemon blueberry marscapone hand pies are no exception, simly swap out the all-purpose flour for Cup4Cup’s Gluten-free flour blend and you now have gluten-free hand pies!
+These lemon blueberry marscapone hand pies are no exception, simply swap out the all-purpose flour for Cup4Cup’s Gluten-free flour blend and you now have gluten-free hand pies!

 Let’s talk about marscapone cheese.
 Have you ever cooked with it?
 I’ve tried it in other desserts, and have seen it used several times on the various cooking shows I watch, but had never used it personally in any dessert.
 Marscapone is an Italian cream cheese, which is made by curdling milk cream with citric or acetic acid.
 It’s sweeter than traditional cream cheese and lighter in consistency.
-Marscapone is used in triamisu and often times cheescakes and even in frosting recipes.
+Marscapone is used in tiramisu and often times cheesecakes and even in frosting recipes.
 I wanted to add a creamy element to these hand pies so I decided to use marscapone cheese.
 It was perfect!

 Fix these lemon blueberry marscapone hand pies for your upcoming 4th of July party and be sure to share on social media with the hashtag #wanderlustandwellness!